everydaycookingtips.com

 Preparation Steps

-• In a large bowl, cream together the softened butter, granulated sugar, and brown sugar until light and fluffy.
+• In a medium bowl, cream together the softened butter, granulated sugar, and brown sugar until smooth and fluffy.

-• Stir in the vanilla extract and milk until well combined.
+• Stir in the vanilla extract, salt, and baking soda until well combined.

 Notes